switched-on-steve/saucedemo-test-automation-sm/README.md

 # saucedemo-test-automation
-An automated testing project of the site: https://www.saucedemo.com/
+A UI automation testing project of the site: https://www.saucedemo.com/

 ### Tools Used:
 * Selenium WebDriver